-If you’ve ever wondered how to start an eCommerce business, a dropshipping business is a way to go.
-The barriers-to-entry are low and there is good money to be made.
+If you’ve ever wondered how to start an eCommerce business, dropshipping is an easy way to get started.
+The barriers-to-entry are low and there’s good money to be made.
 However, because the barrier-to-entry is so low, it means that competition can be fierce.

 Though there is always more than one way to skin a cat, when setting up your dropshipping business, start with basics.